fredimachado/NCafe/README.md

 ### Warning

-This code should be treated as sample code, not production-ready code.
+This code should be treated as sample code and is the fruit of my studies on microservices, CQRS and Event Sourcing.
+I tried to write some documentation below for those who are also starting on this journey.
+I hope it helps! :smile:

 ## Content